What is the Prevent strategy?

 Extremism can take many forms, including political, religious and ideological extremism.
 Some of these may be a bigger threat in our area than others.

-At The Dales, the intention is to give children the skills they need to protect themselves from any extremist views.
+At The Dales School, the intention is to give children the skills they need to protect themselves from any extremist views.